domitillamagni/domitillamagni.github.io/_pages/home.md

 ### Visiting Professor ###
 Throughout my academic career, I have had the privilege of serving as a Visiting Professor and Visiting Researcher at several prestigious institutions around the world, including:
-- South-Western University of Finance and Economics (China), 2017
+- Universidad Panamericana (Mexico), 2020-ongoing
-- Montpellier Business School (France), 2018-2020
+- La Salle University (Mexico), 2020
 - New York University (USA), 2019
-- La Salle University (Mexico), 2020
+- Montpellier Business School (France), 2018-2020
-- Universidad Panamericana (Mexico), 2020-2024
+- South-Western University of Finance and Economics (China), 2017

 ### Certifications ###
 - Publons Academy peer reviewed certificate.
 Peer review certification for papers published in Web of Science (WoS).\